 Wireless TV antennas are the best way to pick up TV stations, for free over-the-air digital TV.

 It is the only truly free source of entertainment as no internet is needed.

-How many TV stations that can be picked up will depend on the location.
+How many TV stations can be picked up will depend on the location.

-If you live in a city, often 30-40 stations or more can be received.
+If you live in a city, often 30-40 stations or more can be received, including local channels.